-How to Edit a DVD Using Movavi Software
+How to edit a DVD using the Movavi DVD editing software

 Try the DVD editor from Movavi.
-With this software, you can do many useful things: convert and edit media files, play back video and audio, even create your own movies.
+With this software, you can do many useful things: convert and edit media files, even create your own movies.
 Movavi Video Suite works with almost all video formats and resolutions, including HD and 4K.
-Just download the program to your computer running Windows 7, 8, or 10, and you’ll instantly find out how to edit DVDs.
 Movavi Video Suite will help you to both convert your files and process them the way you want.
 The resulting video will be the best with Movavi’s multiplicity of opportunities!
 Sounds, transitions, filters, stickers – almost anything you can imagine.
 Just follow the directions below.

 Double-click the installation file you’ve just downloaded and follow the onscreen instructions to install Movavi Video Suite.
 Run the program, and you’ll see the main window.
 In this instance, we’ll need just the first two options: Convert video and Edit video.
 The first is for changing the format of your videos and the second is for editing them, making cool new footage for your viewers to enjoy.

 Let’s start with the converting process.
-Click Convert video and wait for the converter to load.
+Click Launch in the Convert video area and wait for the converter to load.
 You will see a new window.
 Now add your videos: click Add Media, choose Add DVD from the list that appears, and then Open DVD.
 In the window that opens, find and select the folder containing your DVD (VIDEO_TS).

 Now you have your files uploaded into the program.
 Go to the Video tab and find the group of presets for your desired output format.
 Choose the preset that suits you best (MP4 H.264 – Original Size in this case).
 Hit the Convert button.
 The transformation will take a while, depending on the size of your video files.
 After everything is done, the converter will open the directory where the converted files have been saved.
 Now let’s switch to the editor.
 Return to the main Movavi Video Suite window by closing the converter.

 The second part of our guide covers editing your videos.
-In Movavi Video Suite, click Edit video to laucnh the editor.
+In Movavi Video Suite, click New Project in the Edit video area to launch the editor.
 In the window that appears, click Add Files to add videos to the Media bin.
-Add the files you’ve converted, drag them onto the Timeline form the Media bin and we can start working with them.
+Add the files you’ve converted, drag them onto the Timeline from the Media bin and we can start working with them.